 The information set out here is only very general.
 We are always happy to discuss any concerns and to offer advice and guidance.
 Contact your local Natural England office.
 Related links are listed below:

-Natural England is holding a consultation on the proposal to include a new feature as part of the Bowland Fells SPA.
+Natural England held a consultation on the proposal to include a new feature as part of the Bowland Fells SPA.
 The proposal does not affect the boundary of the site which remains as classified.

 The consultation is now closed: Natural England is in the process of considering and responding to the representations we have received.
 We will collate the consultation responses and present these to Defra in the form of a consultation report in due course.

 Consultation on Falmouth Bay to St Austell Bay as a potential Special Protection Area (pSPA) for overwintering waterbirds.